-Anne has been commissioned to write several reports on various aspects of education and was a regular contributer to ‘The Times’.
+Anne has been commissioned to write several reports on various aspects of education and was a regular contributor to ‘The Times’.
 Her scholarly work includes:

-Lee A (2018 – in press) ‘Setting up frameworks’ and ‘Five approaches to supporting students writing in English as an additional language’ in Carter S and Laurs D (Eds) ‘Developing Research Writing’ Routledge.
+Lee A (2018) ‘Setting up frameworks’ and ‘Five approaches to supporting students writing in English as an additional language’ in Carter S and Laurs D (Eds) ‘Developing Research Writing’ Routledge.
 Abingdon and New York.